-If after you telling them how you really feel still makes them do nothing to make you feel more included or just to let you know that you are very much wanted (which you totally are, btw) then you really need to walk away.
+If after you tell them how you really feel still makes them do nothing to make you feel more included or just to let you know that you are very much wanted (which you totally are, btw) then you really need to walk away.
 Even though that may seem really difficult, for whatever situation you are in, in the long-term, you and your mind will really thank you for it.

 I’d like to thank Beth from the Life of Beth for sharing her stories with my followers and me: it takes a lot of courage to open up about such experiences.
 But at the same time, sharing such personal stories can make people aware that they too might not be in a situation that’s good for their mental wellbeing, and show them they’re also not alone in this.
 I know for me, I had a similar issue with “friends” growing up and right into my early 20s.

 So if you’d like to show your appreciation to Beth for sharing her story, and to show her that she is wanted, then why not visit her blog (Life of Beth) or one of her social media accounts (Twitter or Instagram) and let her know.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of feeling unwanted or share how Beth’s stories of feeling unwanted made you feel in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.

 Also, if you’d like to submit your own stories of feeling unwanted, then let me know by contacting me through my social media accounts or by going to the contact page.